-Addiction, Abuse, and Misuse
+Addiction, Abuse, And Misuse

 Life-Threatening Respiratory Depression

-Serious, life-threatening, or fatal respiratory depression has been reported with the use of modified-release opioids, even when used as recommended.
-Respiratory depression from opioid use, if not immediately recognized and treated, may lead to respiratory arrest and death.
-Management of respiratory depression may include close observation, supportive measures, and use of opioid antagonists, depending on the patient’s clinical status [see OVERDOSAGE].
+Serious, life-threatening, or fatal respiratory depression has been reported with the use of opioids, even when used as recommended.
+Respiratory depression, if not immediately recognized and treated, may lead to respiratory arrest and death.
+Management of respiratory depression may include close observation, supportive measures, and use of opioid antagonists, depending on the patient’s clinical status [see OVERDOSE].
 Carbon dioxide (CO2) retention from opioid-induced respiratory depression can exacerbate the sedating effects of opioids.

-To reduce the risk of respiratory depression, proper dosing and titration of Zohydro ER are essential [see DOSAGE AND ADMINISTRATION].
-Overestimating the Zohydro ER dose when converting patients from another opioid product can result in fatal overdose with the first dose.
+To reduce the risk of respiratory depression, proper dosing and titration of ZOHYDRO ER are essential [see DOSAGE AND ADMINISTRATION].
+Overestimating the ZOHYDRO ER dose when converting patients from another opioid product can result in fatal overdose with the first dose.

 Neonatal Opioid Withdrawal Syndrome